igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Different background colour for bar floors
 * Move WORLD_TYPE, BUILDING_TYPE, ...TILES etc out of factories and into definitions file
 * Leaving building from exit can put you somewhere completely else on the map!!
-* sometimes no shop is generated on first city > needs to be clothing!! and are there enough shops elsewhere?
 * Introduce new attack types at higher levels (e.g. nail slash)
 * Create heavily made up eyes, massive earrings and facial hair style
 * Generate objects on city roads and inside buildings similar to trees (make sure no roads are blocked!)